The Back Story on the Development of The Bonfils Girl:

-With this being Women’s History Month, and with Helen Bonfils being a woman who I sincerely believe should be known around the world, I’ve decided to write this piece sharing how and why I wrote the script for the play about her life.
+Helen Bonfils is a woman who I sincerely believe should be known around the world.
+I write this piece sharing how and why I wrote the script for the play about her life.
 The Bonfils Girl is beginning its second year in continuous production and is one of the plays that I am most proud of, for many reasons.
 This includes the tremendous performance of Cathy Washburn, who plays the role of Helen Bonfils in the Colorado production of the play.

 Ten years ago, I knew very little about Helen Bonfils – known in the latter part of her life simply as Miss Helen.
 I am a parishioner of Holy Ghost Church, one of the most beautiful churches in the world that I have ever been in (including the magnificent cathedrals in Europe).
 The corner stone of Holy Ghost makes note that the church was built by Helen Bonfils in memory of her parents.

 After a couple of years as a parishioner at Holy Ghost, I found myself making a special monthly tithe to the church in which I asked that a Mass be said for the repose of Helen Bonfils.
 I never really pondered on where the idea came from, to ask that Masses be said for the woman who built the church I attend.

 Not long after that, I became curious about the circumstances surrounding Miss Helen’s decision to pay the costs – all of them – associated with building an amazing church at the tail end of the Great Depression.
 As I recollect, the price tag back then was $3.5 million.
 I did the math.
 The amount Miss Helen spent building Holy Ghost is the equivalent of about $52 million in today’s dollars.